Creation of dataset

 baz,

-(one line per toxicity) or dataframe with three variables giving
+line per toxicity) or dataframe with three variables giving directly the

 id,